jsta/ProgrammingNotes/linux_setup.md

    sudo apt list --upgradable
    sudo apt upgrade
    ```

-7. Connect to the internet (wifi), using eduroam

-   - Followed the instructions at <https://kb.wisc.edu/page.php?id=22075>

-8. Get UW-Madison VPN working

-   - Followed the instructions at <https://kb.wisc.edu/page.php?id=74947>
-   - **FIX ME**: Didn't seem to work for me, though, in that I
-     couldn't connect to BMI servers.
-I mean:
-   - When running `sudo vpnc uwmadison.conf`, it did ask for my
-     password and then (after a delay) said `VPNC started in
-     background`, and when I did `ps aux | grep vpnc` I did see the
-     process running, _but_ I couldn't ssh into the biostat servers
-   - While vpnc is running, `ping broman-10.biostat.wisc.edu`
-     indicates I'm not able to connect.
-Same when I use the IP address
-     (that shows up when I ping without vpnc running).
-With vpnc
-     running, I seem to lose my network connection completely.
-   - Hmm...if I turn off wifi and connect with an ethernet cable, the
-     vpn works and I can get to the biostat servers.
-So maybe it's an
-     eduroam issue?
-   - playing with turning wired and wifi on and off, I can no longer
-     get a connection to anything at wisc.edu.
-Logging out and back in
-     didn't help, but restarting the computer worked
-   - works fine on my home wifi network, so maybe just an eduroam/vpnc issue

 9. ssh keys + connect to github

    - [created new ssh key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)